 This has opened the door to developers and investors in the city’s private rented sector, who have been able to come into the market and enjoy increasing returns, as demand pushes rents ever higher.
 With two-thirds of all homes in the city centre, according to JLL Residential, now rented privately, it’s not hard to see why rents are climbing in relation to competition among tenants.

-Liverpool was the UK’s top city for rental yield in buy-to-let property as at May 2017.
+Liverpool was the UK’s top city for rental yield in buy-to-let property as of May 2017.

 Rents in the North West rose by 2.4% over the course of 2017 .